Éric Pichet: Debates on the future of the Bitcoin

 In an article published in the French Edition of The Conversation dated 28 November 2017 Pichet warns against the bubble of the Bitcoin: "the raise of the Bitcoin above 10 000 dollars is typically an archetypal bubble Like all crypto-currencies, it has no intrinsic value, not even as a collector's item, due to its immateriality.
 As a result and unlike official currencies, it can never be booked as a central bank or financial institution liability.
 Nor is it a financial asset like a stock or bond, since it generates no return.
 The only investment value resides in the higher price that prospective buyers are willing to pay.
 In short, bitcoin is a commodity lacking an underlying asset, with investors only able to recover their initial currency stake if someone buys their holdings off of them.

 Even more than the 2000 dot.com bubble, this speculative instrument probably constitutes the first hyper-modern bubble, given its complete immateriality.
 The globalised network means there are potentially 7 billion buyers (especially since it can be divided up to eight decimal points), largely explaining the funnel effect materialising, inter alia, in the first bitcoin futures contract that began trading in December 2017."

 However, he notes that blockchain and decentralised transaction validation mechanisms hold real promise and are likely to become the most interesting legacy from this adventure.
 In the future, secure decentralised systems using blockchain-like innovations will rival traditional trusted third parties (banks, notaries, etc.), if only because they cost less.
-In and of itself, this would be a revolution.

 Any remotely lucid observer knows that even if it were possible to short-sell bitcoin, the strategy is prohibited and potentially disastrous.
 After all, it is impossible to predict how long and how high this speculative wave is going to go.
 As Keynes once wrote, "A market can remain irrational longer than you can remain solvent".
 All that is left is to sit this one out and wait for the rivers of fortune to carry off bitcoin and its debris.